The Vale of Lost Women

 "The Vale of Lost Women" is a fantasy short story by American author Robert E. Howard.
 It is one of his original short stories about Conan the Cimmerian that was not published during his lifetime.
 The Magazine of Horror first published the story in its Spring, 1967 issue.
-It was republished in the collection Conan of Cimmeria (Lancer Books, 1967).
-It has also been republished in the collections The Conan Chronicles Volume 1: The People of the Black Circle (Gollancz, 2000) and Conan of Cimmeria: Volume One (1932-1933) (Del Rey, 2003).
-Set in the pseudo-historical Hyborian Age, "The Vale of Lost Women" details Conan's rescue of a female Ophirean captive from the Bakalah tribe, on the (apparent) condition that he will receive sexual favors in return for his generosity.
+Set in the fictional Hyborian Age, "The Vale of Lost Women" details Conan's rescue of a female Ophirean captive from the Bakalah tribe, on the (apparent) condition that he will receive sexual favors in return for his generosity.